Sony, Warner Bros. lead studios in nominations for Oscar gold

-LOS ANGELES (Reuters) - Sony Pictures Entertainment and Time Warner Inc’s Warner Bros. led Hollywood studios competing for Academy Awards with 21 nominations each, grabbing publicity that could provide a box office bounce for their contending films, including “American Hustle” and “Gravity.”
+LOS ANGELES, Jan 16 (Reuters) - Sony Pictures Entertainment and Time Warner Inc’s Warner Bros. led Hollywood studios competing for Academy Awards with 21 nominations each, grabbing publicity that could provide a box office bounce for their contending films including “American Hustle” and “Gravity.”

 The recognition on Thursday from the Academy of Motion Picture Arts and Sciences was especially sweet for Sony, which came under heavy criticism in 2013 from activist investor Daniel Loeb after two big-budget bombs over the summer.